 Adding a pinch of ground black pepper or cayenne pepper will add to the benefit of the tea.

-Adding ½ tsp of oil like coconut oil, avocado oil or grass-fed butter will help the absorption of curcumin better.
+Adding ½ teaspoon of oil like coconut oil, avocado oil or grass-fed butter will help the absorption of curcumin better.

 Ginger Turmeric Tea